ruoyuwang1995nya/pfd-kit/docs/usage/guide-on-script.md

                             }
 ```

-One can see that an ABACUS image  and a more powerful machine with 32 cores and 64GB memories are selected.
+One can see that the VASP image and a more powerful machine with 32 cores and 64GB memories are selected.

 ## Fine-tune task
 A model fine-tune workflow is defined by the following paramters.
 One first specifies the workflow type in the `task` section,